NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

 That's it, we are done.
 The output for this program is `3.26087e+06`.
-The large quality factor is to be expected since our system includes a relatively high number of bragg reflectors ($N$=5) in each direction and we are exciting the mode at mid gap.
+The large quality factor is to be expected since our system includes a relatively high number of Bragg reflectors (N=5) in each direction and we are exciting the mode at mid gap.
 Suppose we want to see what the resonant mode looks like, say over one period.
 The following block of code time steps the field for exactly one period while outputting the $E_x$ field for the computational cell at each time step:

 ```c++
 double curr_time = f.time();